Home Compare STLAM.MI vs VOW3.DE

 Stellantis N.V. vs Volkswagen: Which Stock Looks Stronger in 2026?

-Volkswagen holds the cleaner structural position, with the lead spread across profitability and stability.
+The structural profiles are close, with Volkswagen carrying a narrow edge on growth.
 Stellantis still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON